 Data at rest is data that is stored on a cloud provider’s servers.
 Data in transit is data that is being transferred between your organization and the cloud provider.

-When securing data at rest, you should consider encryption.
+When securing data at rest, you should find effective data encryption solutions.
 Encryption is a process of transforming readable data into an unreadable format.
 This prevents unauthorized users from accessing your data.

 When securing data in transit, you should use secure protocols such as SSL/TLS.
 These protocols encrypt data as it is being transferred, making it difficult for unauthorized users to intercept and read the data.